hoppersroppers/training/Core/1.IntroductionToHacking/6-IntroToInsecurity/2-SecurityPrinciples.md

 # Tenets
 https://docs.google.com/document/d/15c1uUdBtVXqfzu88zo5kMvD7udgdedGEPHgHPPhbymo/edit

 This might get turned into its own section.
-I wrote it myself, but I'm good.
+I wrote it myself, but it is pretty good.
+I have not broken this down into beginner friendly stuff yet, so read it and google things you don't understand.
+If you can't understand something using google, message me and I'd love to talk about it.

-Read it, know the things contained, use it to not sound like an idiot if you ever talk about cyber doctrine/policy.
+Read it, know the things contained, it will help you talk about cyber doctrine/policy.